exbibyte/enhance/README.md

 Addition of Imgui UI toolkit:
 https://youtu.be/Je6lmugDkJc

-The framework is currently undergoing restructuring to implement behavioural specialization through high level policy templates.
-One of the eventual goal is creating a more functional style programming available for customizing certain module behaviour.
+Various service module types have been created and several sample implementation on top of these are being tested.
+Recent development have been focusing on the rendering service and initial port of older rendering code to the new infrastructure is in progress.

-Current development will be using OpenGL as the rendering backend until reasonable stabilization of global infrastructure and initial release of full prototype.
+Current development will be using OpenGL as the rendering backend and targeted for Linux.

-Current development environment will be targeted towards OSX and Linux and will add support for Windows in the distant future.

 --------------------------------------------